 Countries/Jurisdictions of Primary Concern - Austria

-Austria is a major regional financial center, and Austrian banking groups control significant shares of the banking markets in Central, Eastern, and Southeastern Europe.
+Austria is a major regional financial center.
+Austrian banking groups control significant shares of the banking markets in Central, Eastern, and Southeastern Europe.
 Money laundering occurs to some extent within the Austrian banking system as well as in non-bank financial institutions and businesses.
 Money laundered by organized crime groups derives primarily from fraud, smuggling, corruption, narcotics trafficking, and trafficking in persons.
 Theft, drug trafficking, and fraud are the main predicate crimes in Austria according to conviction and investigation statistics.
-Austria is not an offshore jurisdiction and has no free trade zones.
+Austria is not a frequent offshore destination for illicit funds and has no free trade zones.

-Casinos and gambling are legal in Austria.
+Casinos and gambling are legal in Austria, but in some provinces slot machines are prohibited, and there are efforts underway to limit certain aspects of sport betting.
 The laws regulating casinos include AML/CFT provisions.
 There are migrant workers in Austria who send money home via all available channels, including regular bank transfers and money transmitters, but also informal and illegal remittance systems.
 No information is available to what extent informal systems are used.

 For additional information focusing on terrorist financing, please refer to the Department of State’s Country Reports on Terrorism, which can be found at: //2009-2017.state.gov/j/ct/rls/crt/